The Low-Latency Pipeline

 Run time shifts

-Background is run on dedicated machines, for instance at CIT the ones satysfing the following requirements:
+Background is run on dedicated machines, for instance at CIT the ones satisfying the following requirements:

 condor_status -constraint TARGET.online_Burst_cWB